strangelookingnerd/compuware-strobe-measurement-plugin/README.md

 - The name, release number, and build number of your product.
 This information is displayed in the installed extensions page.
 Apply the filter, BMC, to display all the installed BMC extensions.

 - Environment information, such as the operating system and release on which the BMC AMI DevX Workbench for Eclipse CLI is installed.

-You can contact BMC in one of the following ways:

 ### Web